kaustubhrane-group/tmmc-ljpoly/README.md

 relative free energies of a polymer in an explicit solvent, as a function of a collective variable (e.g., Radius of Gyration, Rg).
-The methodology is based on the approach described in "Scalable Free Energy Computation of Polymers in Explicit Solvent Using TMMC and Pre-Generated Conformation Libraries" (tmmc1.pdf).
+The methodology is based on the approach described in "Scalable Free Energy Computation of Polymers in Explicit Solvent Using TMMC and Pre-Generated Conformation Libraries".

 The simulation is structured to be run in a Jupyter/Google Colab environment, broken down into logical cells or combined into a single script.